 Of all statements, Michel Foucault recommended thinkers ask, “Who is speaking?”--as in what socially constructed identities might inhabit the authorial space these words generate and hold?
 Who is eligible to be the “I” in Kennedy’s statement?
 In Western history, this “I” is the colonizer.
-Kennedy’s statement follows a grammar and syntax of colonial violence that is, to a degree, independent of its content.
+Kennedy’s statement follows a grammar and syntax of colonial violence, the content of which is malleable.

 To prompt engagement with that grammar/logic, “Against – Against” provides its audience a game, a phrasal template word game.
 Words are subtracted from the original statement and players replace them according to stated rules.
-Phrasal template word games offer play and a process for making new worlds.
+Phrasal template word games offer play and a process for unraveling this realm and making alternates.
 They were popularized in the twentieth century by Fluxus.